 Outside of your gender equality advocacy work, what do you enjoy doing?

-Some hobbies and activities I enjoy are singing, interacting with my family and friends, and traveling, especially within Guyana.
+Some hobbies I enjoy are singing, meeting new people, interacting with my family and friends, and traveling within and outside of Guyana.

 - English (Advanced/Native)